zeroflucs-given/generics/README.md

 ## Keys
 Returns a slice of the key members of the map.

+## MapValues / MapValuesWithContext
+Allows translation of a maps items to other values.

 ## ToKeyValues
 Converts a map into a slice of key-value pairs.
 As per Go handling of maps, the order of